 - Creating Requests Using the Outlook Client

-Creating Requests Using the Workfront Mobile App (this needs to be a bullet)
+- Creating Requests Using the Workfront Mobile App

-As a system administrator, you must create Request Queues and make them available to users before they can use this functionality.
-A user with a Planner license, with Edit access to Projects and Manage permissions to a specific project can also create Request Queues.
+As a system administrator, you must create Request Queues and make them available to users before users can use this functionality.
+A user with a Planner license and with Edit access to Projects and Manage permissions to a specific project can also create Request Queues.

-For more information about how to create Requests Queues, see "Creating a Request Queue."
+For information about how to create Requests Queues, see "Creating a Request Queue."

 You must create the following components of a Request Queue:

 - Queue Topics.
-For more information about Queue Topics, see "Creating Queue Topics."
+For more information, see "Creating Queue Topics."

 - Routing Rules.
-For more information about Routing Rules, see "Creating Routing Rules."
+For more information, see "Creating Routing Rules."

 - (Optional) Topic Groups.
-For more information about Topic Groups, see "Creating Topic Groups."
+For more information, see "Creating Topic Groups."

 - (Optional) Request custom form.
-For more information about creating custom forms, see "Creating Custom Forms."
+For more information, see "Creating Custom Forms."

 - (Optional) Request approval process.
-For more information about creating approval processes, see "Creating Approval Processes."
+For more information, see "Creating Approval Processes."